Texas doctor who defied state's new abortion ban is sued

 Former attorneys in Arkansas and Illinois filed separate state lawsuits Monday against Dr. Alan Braid, who in a weekend Washington Post opinion column became the first Texas abortion provider to publicly reveal he violated the law that took effect on Sept.
 1.

-They both came in ahead of the state's largest anti-abortion group, which said it was looking into the matter.
+They both came in ahead of the state's largest anti-abortion group, which had said it had attorneys ready to bring lawsuits.
 Neither ex-lawyer who filed suit said they were anti-abortion.
 But both said courts should weigh in.

 The Texas law prohibits abortions once medical professionals can detect cardiac activity, which is usually around six weeks and before some women even know they are pregnant.
 Prosecutors cannot take criminal action against Braid, because the law explicitly forbids that.
-The only way the ban can be enforced is through lawsuits brought by private citizens, who are entitled to claim at least $10,000 in damages if successful.
+The only way the ban can be enforced is through lawsuits brought by private citizens, who don't have to be from Texas and who are entitled to claim at least $10,000 in damages if successful.

 “I don’t want doctors out there nervous and sitting there and quaking in their boots and saying, ‘I can’t do this because if this thing works out, then I’m going to be bankrupt,’” Stilley, of Cedarville, Arkansas, near the Oklahoma border, told The Associated Press.